Pamela a drug addict, claims Kolkata police citing arrested BJP leader's father | Law-Order

 Goswami had joined the BJP in 2018 and was quiteactive as part of the Bhartiya Janata Yuva Morcha (BJYM).

-In 2020, when Lok Sabha MP Saumitra Khan, a ruling TMCturncoat, joined the BJP, she was appointed the statesecretary of the BJYM and its observer for Hooghly district.
+In 2020, when Lok Sabha MP Saumitra Khan, a ruling TMCturncoat, was made West Bengal BJYM chief, she was appointedthe state secretary and its observer for Hooghly district.

 She regularly attended the meetings of top BJP leadersand posted photographs on her Facebook page.